jasper-zheng/nn_terrain/src/instructions/04-build-terrain.md

 tocEnabled: false
 ---

 An object `nn.terrain~ 2 4` creates an **empty** terrain with 2 control channels and 4 latent channels.
-This video introduces building a terrain with 2 continuous control channels, for an autoencoder with 4 latent dimensions.
+The video tutorial introduces creating training dataset for building `nn.terrain~ 2 4`.

 ## What we need